 According to the U.S. Department of Labor, Bureau of Labor Statistics, accountants are looking rapid growth in their industry.
 (6)

 As per the BLS, the national average salary for fund accountants hovers around 50-60k for those with 1-3 years of experience.
 That said, salaries keep going up, along with demand.
 In 2016, accountants experienced an average increase of 3.6-3.7% at all stages in their career.

 Fund accountants with three to five years are looking at 68K-88K.
 Managers can expect more; in some cases, surpassing 130K in yearly earnings.
 Other factors include the area of focus; you’ll likely make more by opting for a private sector than a non-profit.
 Location also plays a role—NYC accountants will make more than their small-town counterparts.

 Considering the Fund Accountant Path?

-It's undeniable that fund accountants have a promising and diverse set of career prospects.
+It's undeniable that fund accounting professionals have a promising and diverse set of career prospects.
 But, we recommend going for a certification, CPA, or master’s degree if you wish to flourish in the business.
 There are plenty of jobs at all levels, but those with credentials stand to benefit far more.

 Becoming a fund accountant may be a smart choice paved with several career paths at your disposal.
 Whether you opt to work in the federal government or want to manage a hedge fund, fund accountants are in demand across the board.